 - Property Damage: The negligent driver’s insurance company will also pay the lesser of the (1) repair cost of your vehicle; or (2) the fair market value of your vehicle.
 Your lawyer will help to negotiate the final number if the car was totaled.
 The insurance company will also take care of any other property damage that you can prove to their satisfaction—for example, broken glasses, clothing that had to be cut away by emergency medical personnel, and destroyed personal property.

-Personal injury attorneys must collect all information on your damages in order to prove your claim.
-Your attorney cannot complete his or her investigation of your damages until you are done treating with doctors and other health care providers.
+Personal injury attorneys must collect all information on your damages to prove your claim.
+Your attorney cannot complete his or her investigation of your damages until you are finished treating with your doctors and other health care providers.

 - Medical Bills: Along with medical records, your lawyer will need to obtain all of your medical bills, even if they were paid by PIP, your health insurance, or Medicare/Medicaid.

 - Lien Information: If your bills were paid by Medicare or Medicaid, and sometimes if your bills were paid by private health insurance, your lawyer might have to get an itemized lien statement from that provider.
 Those providers are sometimes entitled to be paid back when they pay for care related to an accidental injury.
 Your attorney will check the lien statement, and negotiate whether all items are properly included.
 Later, your attorney may negotiate the final amount of lien repayment.
 In some cases, attorneys can get significant reductions.

 - Lost Wages: Either you or your attorney will obtain a signed statement from your supervisor detailing the amount of time you missed from work, as well as your hourly wage.
 This is important, even if you used vacation time or sick time because you are still entitled to the value of that lost time.